Wednesday, April 1, 2026

 Obviously the groups of people above are not the same people (sometimes).
 In my doctoral program, I learned that sometimes people you have built relationships with and trust, under the right circumstances, can turn on you and sabotage everything they get their hands on.
 In my current job, I'm learning the ways in which job perks (like relative autonomy) can be weaponized when someone feels petty or territorial.
 I'm also learning the loneliness of being siloed from other colleagues or departments.

 And this is not to call out either institution, because I am SURE those sorts of problems are not unique to those places.
-Plus, in both K-12 and higher ed it has almost never been the students.
-At this moment I have taught thousands of students and only one or two stand out to me as real problems.
+Plus, in both K-12 and higher ed it has almost never been the students that were a problem.
+At this moment I have taught thousands of students and only one or two really stand out in my memory in a negative way.
 The adults though?
 At least one or two everywhere I worked.
 And whether it was a good job or a bad job depended on who that person was.
 A terrible parent?
 Wait it out a few years, they go away.
-Miserable colleague?
+Miserable colleague who works in a different department?
 Just avoid them.
 But someone in your department or a feckless admin?
 Time to find a new job.

 Unfortunately, that's not an easy thing to do in higher ed ---finding a new job usually means relocating somewhere very far away, away from any support system you may have built.
 And there's no guarantee that the new place will be any better, you just hope the cow pies are in a more manageable spot.
 So people do what they can to make the job good with what they have.
 Some sculpt the manure piles or move them.
 Some people write grants and get money so they can stand outside the pasture.
 Some people just put on rubber boots and slog through the best they can.
 Some people create their own piles.
 And I can live with that.
 I can put on rubber boots, I can navigate outside the pasture and do my own thing.

-What I can't tolerate, and what makes a higher ed job miserable, is when you try to remove a cow pie and someone comes along and says "I WAS SCULPTING THAT.
-THAT'S MY CRAFT" and actively prevents you from fixing it even though you can see it's causing infections in the herd.
+What I can't tolerate, and what makes a higher ed job miserable, is when you try to remove a cow pie and someone comes along and says "I WAS SCULPTING THAT" and actively prevents you from fixing it even though you can see it's causing infections in the herd.
 And because everyone else is just trying to navigate the pasture, they either don't care or don't have the capacity to help you.
+Someone might even ask why you're trying to destroy the sculpture.

 I really wanted to close this blog post with some life advice, a pithy little philosophical bow, but I can't.
 It's a messy ending to a messy post, because it's about people and people are messy.
-I guess the moral of the story is that jobs are good when the people are good and the opposite of that is also true.
+I guess the answer to the question is that the job is good when the people are good.

 Sunday, October 30, 2022